nickvladic/crpyto-converter/README.md

 # Crpyto-converter
-## Look at the page in action (https://boring-yalow-97ef08.netlify.app/ "Crypto converter")
+## Look at the app in action https://boring-yalow-97ef08.netlify.app/
+> I delpoyed it on netlify via github
 ## The list of features on the page:
 >1.
 Page design with html and css
 >2.
 Getting data from api(in js: responeBtc...) for currencies(for example how much is 1$ in  BTC - get data from api), with using function fetch()